 - Eleven school districts educate Austin-area students, with more than 170 schools within the planning area.
-Students also attend about 30 charter or alternative schools and more than 30 private schools. - With more than 80,000 students, the Austin Independent School District is the largest educational provider for students grades K-12. - All of the school districts in the Austin area have increased their enrollment since 2000. - In 2009, 71 public schools in the Austin area were rated exemplary.
-Four, however, were rated academically unacceptable, all located in Austin's east side. - Two area school districts, Austin and Manor, struggle with drop-out rates, with districtwide rates greater than the state average.
+Students also attend about 30 charter or alternative schools and more than 30 private schools. - With more than 80,000 students, the Austin Independent School District is the largest educational provider for students grades K-12 within the planning area. - All of the school districts in the Austin area have increased their enrollment since 2000. - In 2009, 71 public schools in the Austin area were rated exemplary.
+Four, however, were rated academically unacceptable, all focated in Austin's east side. - Iwo area school districts, Austin ISD and Manor ISD, struagle with drop-out rates, with district-wide rates areater than the state average.
 This is particularly an issue among African American and Hispanic students.
-The drop-out rate in the Austin Independent School District is 12.6 percent for African-American students and 11.9 percent for Hispanic students, but only 3.5 percent for White (non-Hispanic) students. - The high rate of teenage pregnancies in Austin and Travis County contributes to significant dropout rate of many area high schools.

-- A further challenge for many students from low-income families is the need to change schools when they change residences.
-A 2010 study by the Austin Independent School District, Travis County, and City of Austin found high rates of student mobility at several schools in the east and northeast part of the school district. - Colleges and universities are essential to Austin's identity.
-The city is home to the University of Texas (one of the largest universities in the nation), St. Edwards University, Huston-Tillotson University, Concordia University, and Austin Community College.
+The drop-out rate in the Austin Independent School District is 12.6 percent for African American students and 11.9 percent for Hispanic students, but only 3.5 percent for White (non-Hispanic) students. - The high rate of teenage pregnancies in Austin and Travis County contributes to significant dropout rate at many area high schools. - A turther challenge for many students from low-income families is the need to change schools when they change residences.
+A 2010 study by the Austin Independent School District, Travis County and City of Austin found high rates of student mobility at several schools in the east and northeast part of the school district. - Colleges and universities are essential to Austin's identity.
+The city is home to the University of Texas (one of the largest universities in the nation), St. Edwards University, Huston-Tillostson University, Concordia University, and Austin Community College.
 There are about 100,000 college or university students in Austin. - In line with other community colleges in Texas, 15 percent of full-time Austin Community College students go on to earn a four-year degree after six years. - In 2010, over 4,800 educational programs were hosted by the Library Department.
 This includes free computer classes held at three public libraries.